Dj-Polyester/input-js/README.md

 )
 ```
-Input takes a js object as parameter
+`input` function takes a js object as parameter

-## Options
+## Options for the js object

 `prompt`: A string printed on the terminal before the prompt